-The most recent validated data on local levels of child poverty available is from 2015, when there were 7,720 or 19.4% of children in Gateshead in poverty (compared to 22.2% in 2014); the England average is 16.6% and the North East average is 21.5%.
-2015 has seen the resumption of a downward trend in child poverty.
+The most recent validated data on local levels of child poverty available is from 2016, when there were 8,180 or 20.5% of children in Gateshead in poverty (compared to 19.4% in 2015); the England average is 17.0% and the North East average is 22.2%.
 Prior to 2014 child poverty had consistently reduced in Gateshead almost ever year from a high of 24.8% in 2007.
-2014 saw an increase of 1.7 percentage points, but this has reduced by 2.8 percentage points in 2015.
+However, 2014 saw an increase and the 2015 and 2016 rates have fluctuated.
 The Public Health Outcomes Framework tool provides a useful graphical display of the data, although it is updated less frequently [Chart - Child poverty].
-The decrease in child poverty does not necessarily imply that the income of families has increased, rather the '60% of median' income threshold that is used to determine child poverty can vary from year to year.
+The increase in child poverty this year does not necessarily imply that the income of families has decreased, rather the '60% of median' income threshold that is used to determine child poverty can vary from year to year.
 Loughborough University has combined the 2014 version of the above child poverty measure with a national survey measure which looks at families with low incomes before and after housing costs using data from September 2017.
 The resulting measure estimated that at that time there may have been as many as 27.3% of children in poverty after housing costs are taken into consideration.

 The official national measure of child poverty shows that nationally two thirds of children in low income households live in households where at least one person is in employment (before housing costs).
 This is thought to be linked to low wage levels, zero-hours contracts, part-time work, and other flexible labour market initiatives.